Heatwaves, which have killed more Australians than any other natural disaster, are expected to become more frequent and last longer.

 For individuals, it may mean lower super balances; illustrative modelling suggests reductions of 11-18% for the median earner.

-Within the lifetime of Australia’s millennials, the occurrence of heatwaves will triple and they will be longer leading to increased deaths among the nation’s elderly, an Actuaries Institute Dialogue paper, co-authored by CEPAR Senior Research Fellow Rafal Chomik and CEPAR Associate Investigator Ramona Meyricke, on the widespread impacts of climate change has found.
+Within the lifetime of Australia’s millennials, the frequency and duration of heatwaves will increase, leading to increased deaths among the nation’s elderly, according to an Actuaries Institute Dialogue paper on the widespread impacts of climate change, co-authored by CEPAR researchers Rafal Chomik and Dr Ramona Meyricke.

 The paper states that heatwaves, which have killed more Australians than any other natural hazard, will at least triple by 2060-2080.
 More frequent, longer and hotter days will drive a significant increase in mortality, with Australia’s ageing population amplifying the number of people who will die as a result of climate change.